ilndwhr/CoBra/CoBraAnnotator/README.md

-Subsequent token and head IDs will be updated automatically.
+Subsequent token and head IDs / IDs and heads referring to IDs after the new span will be updated automatically.